I14Y-ch/BFS_concept_import/README.md

 ```

 ### 📌 Notes
-The script disables SSL verification (verify=False) for API calls.
+- The script disables SSL verification (verify=False) for API calls.
 Use with caution in production.
-Ensure the output directory exists or is created before running the script.
+- Ensure the output directory exists or is created before running the script.
-The script currently uses hardcoded organization identifiers like "i14y-test-organisation" and "test-organization" — update these as needed.
+- The script currently uses a hardcoded organization identifier for BFS — update this as needed.

 ### 🧑‍💻 Author
 Developed for internal use by BFS (Swiss Federal Statistical Office) to streamline DV migration to I14Y.